TGaDev203/UnityGame-TheLast3D/README.md

-# 🧟 The Last 3D — Outlast-Inspired Horror Game Prototype (Mobile Game)
+# 🧟 TheLast3D — Outlast-Inspired Horror Game Prototype (Mobile Game)

-**The Last 3D** is my first 3D horror game — a short prototype built with **Unity 6**, inspired by the chilling atmosphere of *Outlast*.

-It was created as part of my self-learning and exploration in 3D horror game design.
+**TheLast3D** is a first-person horror game prototype developed with Unity 6, designed specifically for mobile.
+Inspired by Outlast, the game focuses on immersive horror and stealth mechanics in a dark, abandoned facility.

+Players must explore the eerie environment, avoid hostile enemies, and uncover what happened inside.
+With no weapons to defend yourself, stealth and observation are key to survival.
+The game features interactive objects, simple AI behavior, blood effects, and a checkpoint-based saving system.

+This is a non-commercial project created for learning and experimentation with 3D horror game development.
+It remains in prototype phase and may include minor bugs.

 ---